 If you only have a partial shade location, though, not to worry.
 This plant will still grow in a more shady spot.
 In its native habitat, red campion is associated with growing along semi-shaded woodland edges and hedgerows.

-Red campion grows best in dryish sandy and gravel-laden soils and it won't do well in heavy clay.
+Red campion grows best in dryer sandy and gravel-laden soils and it won't do well in heavy clay.
 While the plants prefer moisture, the soil must have excellent drainage.
 They can thrive in a range of soil pH levels.
-Once the plant has established in the soil, it is best to leave it alone.
+Once the plant has been established in the soil, it is best to leave it alone.

 Silene dioica is drought-tolerant but does prefer moist soil.
 However, it can succumb to root rot if left in standing water, so care needs to be taken not to over-water.
 This plant is a perfect addition to a xeriscape landscape due to its versatility for water needs.

 Temperature and Humidity

 Red campion is hardy in zones 5 through 8.
 It can tolerate cold but when temperatures are excessively hot this plant will need some type of shade and soil moisture.

 This plant can grow in a wide variety of soils and does not need any type of additional fertilizer to help it grow.

 Red Campion doesn't need much pruning.
 To keep it blooming, deadhead on a regular basis.
 Once this plant stops blooming gardeners can decide if they want to prune these evergreens down to the base.